 This case study is based on a genuine brief.
 The CEO of an FMCG beverages company prepared a three-year plan for the business.
 He also came up with the title/theme for this mid-term plan himself; Refreshingly Better Choice.

 The primary psychological driver in this case-study is the mere-exposure effect – a mundane name for a seemingly obvious phenomenon.
 This effect posits the more we are exposed to a stimulus, the more favourably disposed we are towards this stimulus.

-As well the three three key words, in order to maximise this effect we also need to provide a recognisable set of visual assets to augment the business plan theme.
+In order to maximise this effect we also need to provide a recognisable set of visual assets to augment the business plan theme.